f0rk/xsql/README.md

 Time: 0.130 ms
 (postgres@[local]:5432 06:37:25) [db]>
 ```

+Note that unlike in `psql`, autocomplete is off by default.

 xsql supports named connections, via the `~/.xsql/aliases` file.
 Enter each line as `<name>: <url>`, for example: